 - Systemic autoimmune diseases.
 With these types of diseases, the body’s immune system attacks healthy cells by mistake.
 Systemic means that many parts of the body are affected.
 An example of this is systemic lupus erythematosus (SLE or lupus).

 - Polyarteritis nodosa.
 This is an inflammatory disease of the arteries.

-- Wegener vasculitis.
+- Granulomatosis with polyangiitis.
 This is a progressive disease that leads to widespread inflammation of all of the body's organs.

 - Henoch-Schönlein purpura.
 This disease causes small or large purple lesions (purpura) on the skin and internal organs.
 It causes other symptoms in several organ systems.